 His father damn near slapped him.

 “Are you being serious? the Father said, “You know Nicolas Cage isn’t real.
-HE’s just a fucked up Boogey Man the Sky Masters made up to scare kids into hatin’ Elvis and eating their McVegetable and shit like that.”
+He’s just a fucked up Boogey Man the Sky Masters made up to scare kids into hatin’ Elvis and eating their McVegetables and shit like that.”

 “Oh yeah,” the boy said.
 “I forgot.”

 “That’s alright.” the Father said.
 “It’s gettin’ late now.
 Go unplug your mother goodnight and get yourself off to bed.”

 “Ok.” the kid said.
 “Goodnight father.”

 The father stood there for a second staring up at the sky where everything besides Fox News said the Moon used to be and felt like he was forgetting something.